 We often claim that customers don't know what they want, and then we expect them to tell us anyway.
 But does it make sense to expect customers to select from among the multitude of options when they don't even know what those options are?
-In this week's column, Naomi Karten recalls how an unfortunate situation led her to a new approach to identifying customer needs.
+In this column, Naomi Karten recalls how an unfortunate situation led her to a new approach to identifying customer needs.

 It was a travel experience that gave me some ideas about a visual approach to conducting needs assessments.
 I now realize that giving customers something that serves as a starting point can help them to identify and clarify their needs.

 See, I was heading west to visit a client, followed by a couple of days of skiing.
 But this trip was not to be a semi-straight line from Point A (my home) to Point C (my destination) because a flight delay caused me to miss my connecting flight at Point B. The airline graciously transferred me to a competing airline so that I'd reach Point C faster than they could get me there themselves, even though I'd have to change flights at Point D. (This trip was not for the alphabetically challenged!)